DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ## Using Multistrand ##

-Several tutorial files on using multistrand are found in /tutorials/under_the_hood.
+In-depth tutorial files on multistrand are found in /tutorials/under_the_hood.
+The other files in /tutorials/ are typically set up as case studies.
 As a very quick primer, we discuss two small scripts below.

 ### Hybridization trajectory ###

 A quick test to see if Multistrand is working is by running 'python tutorials/misc/sample_trace.py'.
-This example does not use First Step mode, and should work would with all recent versions of NUPACK (3.0.6, 3.1.0, 3.2.0).
+This example does not use First Step mode, and should work would with all recent versions of NUPACK (3.0.6, 3.1.0, 3.2.1).
 This script simulates the hybridization of two complementary strands and ends the simulation when the two strands either completely hybridize or seperate after an initial collision:

 ```sh
 GTGAAACGC GCGTTTCAC